The Midlands Connection Project

 How long will construction take?

-Construction is scheduled to begin in Spring of 2020 with an anticipated completion date in Spring of 2024.
+Construction is scheduled to begin in Spring of 2020 with an anticipated completion date in December 2024.

 How can I get construction updates about the project?

 There are a few places to get construction updates for the project:

 - Sign up for My511SC to get email or text alerts about construction updates and traffic conditions in the Midlands Connection Project corridor.

 - Check our project website on the Construction Updates page.

 - Check our project Twitter for traffic and detour updates at SCDOT Midlands Connection @scdot26midlands.

 What process and studies were completed prior to construction?

 This project went through the National Environmental Policy Act (NEPA) process.
 A NEPA document is required for projects using federal funds.
 This process provides for informed decision-making, including partners in the process, and considering a wide variety of factors.
 The NEPA process is essentially an information-gathering and planning tool that is used in the federal decision-making process to better understand the potential impacts of a proposed project on the natural and human environment.